Quantum-Accelerators/quacc/docs/install/install.md

 - `quacc[fireworks]`: Installs dependencies to enable the use of FireWorks.
 - `quacc[parsl]`: Installs dependencies to enable the use of Parsl.
+- `quacc[prefect]`: Installs dependencies to enable the use of Prefect.

 ### Miscellaneous

-- `quacc[optimizers]`: Installs additional ASE-based optimizers, such as Sella.
+- `quacc[optimizers]`: Installs dependencies to enable the use of the Sella optimizer.

 ### Development